Drugless98/Advent-code-challenge-2024/1/Task_Info.md

-Throughout the Chief\'s office, the historically significant locations are listed not by name but by a unique number called the _location ID_.
-To make sure they don\'t miss anything, The Historians split into two groups, each searching the office and trying to create their own complete list of location IDs.
+Throughout the Chief's office, the historically significant locations are listed not by name but by a unique number called the _location ID_.
+To make sure they don't miss anything, The Historians split into two groups, each searching the office and trying to create their own complete list of location IDs.

-There\'s just one problem: by holding the two lists up _side by side_ (your puzzle input), it quickly becomes clear that the lists aren\'t very similar.
+There's just one problem: by holding the two lists up _side by side_ (your puzzle input), it quickly becomes clear that the lists aren't very similar.
 Maybe you can help The Historians reconcile their lists?